david-vanderson/dvui/readme-implementation.md

-# DVUI - Inside Information
+# DVUI - Implementation Details

-This document gives technical details and is useful for people extending or writing new widgets.
+This document describes the internals of DVUI and is useful for people extending or writing new widgets.
 See [readme](/README.md) for a broad overview.

 ### Example: button()